phoenixframework/phoenix/guides/contexts.md

 +   |> Ecto.Changeset.put_assoc(:categories, categories)
   end

+  alias Hello.Catalog.Category

 + def list_categories_by_id(nil), do: []
 + def list_categories_by_id(category_ids) do
 +   Repo.all(from c in Category, where: c.id in ^category_ids)
 + end
 ```

 First, we added `Repo.preload` to preload our categories when we fetch a product.
 This will allow us to reference `product.categories` in our controllers, templates, and anywhere else we want to make use of category information.
 Next, we modified our `create_product` and `update_product` functions to call into our existing `change_product` function to produce a changeset.
 Within `change_product` we added a lookup to find all categories if the `"category_ids"` attribute is present.
 Then we preloaded categories and called `Ecto.Changeset.put_assoc` to place the fetched categories into the changeset.
 Finally, we implemented the `list_categories_by_id/1` function to query the categories matching the category IDs, or return an empty list if no `"category_ids"` attribute is present.
+Make sure to implement `list_categories_by_id/1` below `alias Hello.Catalog.Category` to avoid ` (UndefinedFunctionError) function Category.__schema__/1 is undefined (module Category is not available)` caused by `Repo.all(from c in Category, where: c.id in ^category_ids)`.
 Now our `create_product` and `update_product` functions receive a changeset with the category associations all ready to go once we attempt an insert or update against our repo.

 Next, let's expose our new feature to the web by adding the category input to our product form.
 To keep our form template tidy, let's write a new function to wrap up the details of rendering a category select input for our product.
 Open up your `ProductView` in `lib/hello_web/views/product_view.ex` and key this in: